Welcome to Counselor's Corner!

 I can be reached by e-mail at firstname.lastname@example.org

 Need Assistance?
-Check out the Resources Page for Community Resources.
+Check out the Resources Page for Some Great Tips and for Community Resources.

 “It is only natural that we and our children find many things hard to talk about.
 But anything human is mentionable and anything mentionable can be manageable.
 The mentioning can be difficult and the managing too, but both can be done if we’re surrounded by love and trust.”-Fred Rogers

 Quick Tips For Parents Regarding the Corona Virus-

 Children react, in part, on what they see from the adults around them.
 When parents and caregivers deal with the COVID-19 calmly and confidently, they can provide the best support for their children.
 Parents can be more reassuring to others around them, especially children, if they are better prepared.

 Not all children respond to stress in the same way.
 Some common changes to watch for in children:

 - Excessive crying and irritation